MichaelZane/chef-backend/README.md

 ## Update/Delete Recipe
- * make a request by the id of the recipe to update or delete recipe.
+ * make a request with the id of the recipe to update or delete recipe.